AnaBiaV/Hello-World/README.md

 Hi.

 AnaBiaV here.
-I like to wake and drink 2 cups of coffe and water my garden.
-I go to college and play soccer too.
+I really like to drink coffe.
+My passions are soccer, games and gym.
-Sunday I will try to make into my college's soccer team.
+English is not my first language but I study/hear it for a few hours each day.